dashpilot/s3-universal-backend/README.md

 }
 ```

+**Notes:**

-The `url` field in the image result is only included if `LIVE_URL` is configured in your environment variables.
+- The `url` field in the image result is only included if `LIVE_URL` is configured in your environment variables.
+- JSON data is automatically backed up on every save with a timestamp (e.g., `data.json.backup.2025-01-15_10-30-45`).
+- Backups older than 30 days are automatically cleaned up to prevent excessive storage usage.

 ## File Structure